 Libraries were prepared and sequenced as previously described6,7.
 A representative cDNA size was approximately 500 bp (Figure 4A).
 RNA-seq data was analyzed with MultiQC8.
 We analyzed RNA-seq data from 18 LCM samples (MC1-6, Meckel’s cartilage; C1-6, condylar cartilage; M1-6, mandibular bone).
 The mean quality values across each base position in the reads were generated by FastQC, indicating very good quality calls (Figure 4B).
 Read alignment was analyzed with Picard (Figure 4C).
-The reads showed high aligned percentage and the average percentage of aligned reads was 75%.
-Gene coverage was analyzed with Picard (Figure 4D).
-Approximately 90% genes in all samples have >1.25x coverage, indicating good quality of the libraries and sequencing data.
+The reads showed high aligned percentages and the average percentage of aligned reads was 75%.
+Gene coverage was analyzed with Picard (Figure 4D), which indicated a good representation along the transcript from the 5’ to the 3’ end.

 Differential gene expression analysis was performed6,7.
-There were 4,006 genes significantly differentially expressed (p < 0.05) between the mandibular bone and MC (Figure 5A).
+There were 4,006 genes significantly differentially expressed (P < 0.05) between the mandibular bone and MC (Figure 5A).
 Genes specific to osteoblasts or osteocytes (Col1a19, Col1a210, Dkk111, Dmp112, Dstn13, Runx214, Sp715, and Sparc16) were more highly expressed in the mandibular bone compared to MC, while chondrocyte-specific genes (Acan17, Col2a118, Col9a119, Col9a220, Col9a321, Comp22, Lect123, and Sox524) were more highly expressed in MC compared to the mandibular bone (Figure 5B and Table 1).
 In addition, osteoclast markers such as Acp525, Csf1r26, Ctsk27, Itgb328, and Oscar29 were also identified as more highly expressed in the mandibular bone compared to MC (Figure 5B and Table 1), indicating successful isolation of targeted tissues.

 FIGURE AND TABLE LEGENDS:

 Figure 1: Representative cresyl violet staining of cartilage and bone in coronal sections of the mouse embryo at E16.5.
 (A) Meckel’s cartilage and hemimandible.
 (B) Meckel’s cartilage, condylar cartilage, and hemimandible.
 (C) Nasal septum and maxillae.
-(D) Cartilage primordium of presphenoid bone and maxillae.
+(D) Cartilage primordium of presphenoid bone and palatine bone.
 (E) Cartilage primordium of radius, cartilage primordium of ulna, and costal cartilage.
-C = condylar cartilage; CC = costal cartilage; CP = cartilage primordium of presphenoid bone; M = hemimandible; MC = Meckel’s cartilage; MX = maxilla; NS = nasal septum; R = cartilage primordium of radius; U = cartilage primordium of ulna.
+C = condylar cartilage; CC = costal cartilage; CP = cartilage primordium of presphenoid bone; M = hemimandible; MC = Meckel’s cartilage; MX = maxilla; NS = nasal septum; PL = palatine bone; R = cartilage primordium of radius; U = cartilage primordium of ulna.
 Scale bar = 200 µm.

 Figure 2: Representative regions isolated by LCM and collected for RNA-seq.
-(A–C) Representative stained MC (A), condylar cartilage (B) and hemimandible (C; MC already isolated) in cryosection before LCM.
+(A–C) Representative stained MC (A), condylar cartilage (B), and hemimandible with MC already isolated (C) in cryosection before LCM.
 (D–F) The regions in A, B, and C after targeted tissues were isolated by LCM.
 Scale bar = 200 µm.

 Figure 3: RNA quality and quantity of LCM samples.
 (A–B) Representative electropherogram (A) and the associated gel image (B) from a bioanalyzer for a mandibular bone sample.
 (C) RINs of total RNA from mandibular bone samples stained with cresyl violet (n = 4) or without staining (n = 4).
 (D) RINs of total RNA from different tissues isolated by LCM.
-Meckel's cartilage at E16.5 (n = 6); Condylar cartilage at E16.5 (n = 6); Mandibular bone at E16.5 (n = 6); Nasal septum cartilage at 14.5 (n = 6); Brain at E14.5 (n = 6); Brain at E16.5 (n = 7); Brain at E18.5 (n = 4).
+Meckel's cartilage at E16.5 (n = 6); Condylar cartilage at E16.5 (n = 6); Mandibular bone at E16.5 (n = 6); Nasal septum cartilage at E14.5 (n = 6); Brain at E14.5 (n = 6); Brain at E16.5 (n = 7); Brain at E18.5 (n = 4).
 (E) Yield of total RNA from three tissues.
 Each MC or condylar cartilage sample was a pool of 10 microdissected regions of cartilage and each sample of mandibular bone was a pool of 4 microdissected regions of hemimandible.
 (F) The yield per unit area (ng/mm2) in each tissue.
 Data are mean ± s.e.m.